taw00/dashcore-rpm/documentation/howto.dashcore-upgrade-from-0.12.3-to-0.13.0.md

 ### [2] Update your dnf/yum repo configuration - switch to the new "stable" repo

-After DATE-TBD: If are already have the repository RPM installed -- toddpkgs-dashcore-repo.fedora.rpm -- the repository switch to 0.13.0 will be automated for you.
+After January 14, 2019: If are already have the repository RPM installed -- toddpkgs-dashcore-repo.fedora.rpm -- the repository switch to 0.13.0 will be automated for you.
 That will be the date that all masternodes should have already been switched over.